V2G-liberty/HA-manual-install/README.md

 We recommend a separate calendar for your car reservations.
 Filtering only the car reservations is also an option.
 The result must be that in Home Assistant only the events meant for the car are present.
 Preferably name the calendar (`car_reservation`).
-If you name(d) it otherwise, update the calendar name in the configuration of V2G Liberty secrets.yaml.
+If you name(d) it otherwise, update the calendar name in the configuration of V2G Liberty secrets.yaml and in the v2g_liberty_dashboard.yaml

 ---